Retinal detachment and laser treatment

 Perverted Vision

-Double vision can be categorized as a sort of vision distortion.
+One can categorize double vision as a type of vision distortion.
 However, the majority of people with retinal abnormalities report the following forms of vision distortion:

 vision with spots and/or lines